gzvvyx/pv179-project/README.md

 Each layer communicates only with the one directly below it, ensuring a clean separation of responsibilities.

 ### Logging middleware
-The API configures Serilog in `API/Program.cs` (console sink by default).
-A request logging middleware (`UseSerilogRequestLogging`) emits structured logs for each HTTP request (method, path, status code, duration).
+Both the API and MVC projects configure Serilog for logging (console sink by default).
+A request logging middleware (`UseSerilogRequestLogging`) emits structured logs for each HTTP request (method, path, status code, duration) in both projects.

 Request logs themselves are not written directly to the database.
 Persistent logging to the database is achieved through the EF Core audit mechanism (see the Audit logger section) which stores entity change events in the `AuditLogs` table.